Cursor Configuration

 - Replace

-with actual values - Save the mcp.json file
+YOUR_TOKENandYOUR_APP_IDwith actual values - Save the mcp.json file

 - Restart Cursor or reload the window